-When selling your vehicle, we request that you inform the buyer about the front air bag system and guide the buyer to the appropriate sections in this Owner's Manual.
+When selling your vehicle, we request that you inform the buyer about the supplemental front air bag system and guide the buyer to the appropriate sections in this Owner's Manual.

-Front seat-mounted side-impact supplemental air bag and roof-mounted curtain side-impact supplemental air bag systems (if so equipped)
+Supplemental side air bag and curtain side-impact air bag system (if so equipped)

-This section includes the information about both the side air bag system (a) and the curtain air bag system (B).
-Curtain air bags are not available on Roadster models.
+This section includes the information about both the supplemental side air bag system (a) and the supplemental curtain side-impact air bag system (b).
+Curtain side-impact air bags are not available on Roadster models.

-The side air bags are located in the outside of the seatback of the front seats.
-The curtain air bags are located in the side roof rails.
-These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-ofposition occupants.
+The supplemental side air bags are located in the outside of the seatback of the front seats.
+The supplemental curtain side-impact air bags are located in the side roof rails.
+These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-of-position occupants.
 However, all of the information, cautions and warnings in this manual still apply and must be followed.
-The side air bags and curtain air bags are designed to inflate in higher severity side collisions on the side that the vehicle is impacted, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
+The supplemental side air bags and curtain side-impact air bags are designed to inflate in higher severity side collisions on the side that the vehicle is impacted, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
 They are designed to inflate on the side where the vehicle is impacted.
 They may not inflate in certain side collisions.

-Vehicle damage (or lack of it) is not always an indication of proper side air bag and curtain air bag operation.
+Vehicle damage (or lack of it) is not always an indication of proper supplemental side air bag and curtain side-impact air bag operation.

-When the side air bags and curtain air bags inflate, a fairly loud noise may be heard, followed by release of smoke.
+When the supplemental side air bag and curtain side-impact air bag inflate, a fairly loud noise may be heard, followed by release of smoke.
 This smoke is not harmful and does not indicate a fire.
 Care should be taken not to inhale it, as it may cause irritation and choking.
 Those with a history of a breathing condition should get fresh air promptly.

-Side air bags, along with the use of seat belts, help to cushion the impact force on the chest of the front occupants.
-Curtain air bags help to cushion the impact force to the head of occupants.
+Supplemental side air bags, along with the use of seat belts, help to cushion the impact force on the chest of the front occupants.
+Curtain side-impact air bags help to cushion the impact force to the head of occupants.
 They can help save lives and reduce serious injuries.
-However, an inflating side air bag and curtain air bag may cause abrasions or other injuries.
-Side air bags and curtain air bags do not provide restraint to the lower body.
+However, an inflating side air bag and curtain side-impact air bag may cause abrasions or other injuries.

+Supplemental side air bags and curtain sideimpact air bags do not provide restraint to the lower body.

-The seat belts should be correctly worn and the driver and passenger seated upright as far as practical away from the side air bag, and seated as far away as practical from the door finishers and side roof rails.
-The side air bags and curtain air bags inflate quickly in order to help protect the front occupants.
-Because of this, the force of the side air bags and curtain air bags inflating can increase the risk of injury if the occupant is too close to, or is against these air bag modules during inflation.
-The side air bags and curtain air bags will deflate quickly after the collision is over.
+The seat belts should be correctly worn and the driver and passenger seated upright as far as practical away from the supplemental side air bag, and seated as far away as practical from the door finishers and side roof rails.
+The side air bags and curtain side-impact air bag inflate quickly in order to help protect the front occupants.
+Because of this, the force of the side air bag and curtain side-impact air bag inflating can increase the risk of injury if the occupant is too close to, or is against these air bag modules during inflation.
+The side air bag and curtain side-impact air bag will deflate quickly after the collision is over.

-The side air bags and curtain air bags operate only when the ignition switch is in the ON or START position.
+The supplemental side air bags and curtain side-impact air bags operate only when the ignition switch is in the ON or START position.